-The proposed pipeline is called \emph{policy-constrained execution} because execution is not only generated by the agent, but continuously shaped by policy, environment state, runtime observation, and intervention logic.
-In this pipeline, execution is understood as a governed lifecycle rather than a single decision point.
+The proposed pipeline is called \emph{policy-constrained execution} because execution is both generated by the agent and continuously shaped by policy, environment state, runtime observation, and intervention logic.
+In this pipeline, execution is understood as a governed lifecycle rather than a single decision point.\looseness=-1

 At a high level, the pipeline contains seven stages: (1)~Goal Interpretation, (2)~Capability Proposal, (3)~Admission and Policy Evaluation, (4)~Governed Execution Launch, (5)~Runtime Observation and Constraint Tracking, (6)~Intervention, Recovery, or Escalation, and (7)~Completion, Audit, and Re-entry into Planning.
-Figure~\ref{fig:pipeline} illustrates the pipeline as a governed lifecycle.
+Figure~\ref{fig:pipeline} illustrates the pipeline as a governed lifecycle.\looseness=-1

-\subsection{Stage 1: Goal Interpretation}
+\subsubsection{Stage 1: Goal Interpretation}

-The execution lifecycle begins when the embodied agent receives or maintains a task objective.
+The execution lifecycle begins when the Embodied Agent receives or maintains a task objective.
 This objective may originate from a human instruction, a system-triggered task, a scheduled plan, or a previously unfinished execution thread.

-At this stage, the agent performs task-level reasoning, which may include interpreting the goal, grounding the task into the current environment, retrieving relevant context from memory, decomposing the task into subgoals, and identifying candidate capabilities.
+At this stage, the agent performs task-level reasoning, which may include interpreting the goal, grounding the task into the current environment, retrieving relevant context from memory, decomposing the task into subgoals, and selecting candidate capabilities for execution.

-Importantly, this stage produces \emph{intentional structure}, not direct execution.
+This stage produces \emph{intentional structure}, not direct execution.
 The output is a proposed path toward action, but not a permission to act.
 We denote the goal interpretation result as:

 where $g_t$ is the active goal and $\hat{P}_t$ is the agent's proposed execution plan.